Department of Emergency Medicine

 Chairman’s Welcome

-I am Dr. Ed Michelson, Professor and chairman of the Department of Emergency Medicine.
-I am in my 35th year of practice and teaching of Emergency Medicine now in my 5th academic medical center.
-I came to El Paso, in April 2016 and wish to share with you some of the many things that drew me to this program
+I am Dr. Ed Michelson, Professor and Chairman of the Department of Emergency Medicine.
+I am in my 35th year of practice and teaching of emergency medicine, now in my 5th academic medical center.
+I came to El Paso in April 2016 and wish to share with you some of the many things that drew me to this program.

-First, we are the oldest civilian emergency medicine training program inTexas.
-We have been preparing and graduating highly-qualified EM physicians since 1982.
-Many of our graduates have stayed on and joined the ranks of our faculty either in full-time or ongoing part-time employment.
-This speaks volumes to the loyalty and respect that our graduates have to the program that prepared them, not to mention their commitment to us.
+First, we are the oldest civilian emergency medicine training program in Texas.
+We have been preparing and graduating highly qualified emergency medicine physicians since 1982.
+Many of our graduates have stayed on and joined the ranks of our faculty, either in full-time or ongoing part-time employment.
+This speaks volumes to the loyalty and respect that our graduates have for the program that prepared them, not to mention their commitment to us.

 We are proud to be part of the Texas Tech University System, but also a largely independent, separately accredited university and self-governing health sciences center in rapid evolution.